adnguyen/Notebooks_and_Protocols/2018_notebook.md

 * Feder, J. L., Berlocher, S. H., Roethele, J. B., Dambroski, H., Smith, J. J., Perry, W. L., … Aluja, M. (n.d.).
 Allopatric genetic origins for sympatric host-plant shifts and race formation in Rhagoletis.
 Retrieved from http://www.pnas.org/content/pnas/100/18/10314.full.pdf

+**General issues/thoughts**

+Phylogenetic analyses assume non-reticulate evolution(gene flow between tips) , so it is not fully appropriate to describe populations.

+* Papers need a structure analysis to:
+	* determine extent of admixture
+	* determine population structure
+* PNAS paper needed an outgroup, but subsequent papers had it
+* Parsimony trees?
+Need ML or bayesian approach to account for secondary mutations
+* Papers need to show which allele is enriched in apple ( should be SN haplotypes)
+* To establish stronger direction of gene flow, they should run partitioned D statstics (Eaton paper in sys biol.)
+* Try coalescant models?
+Ones that give you timing of divergence, then compare the timing of population of alleles?

 3. MR trajectory paper
 	* Took a stab at intro
 		* On the right track?